ZeroLogDNS/dnsfun/README.md

-This docker image is actually a dockerized version of [DNS Toys](https://github.com/knadh/dns.toys) with minor modifications to make it work with [ZeroLogDNS](https://zerologdns.com) infra.
+This repo is actually a modified version of [DNS Toys](https://github.com/knadh/dns.toys) wich was made to work with [ZeroLogDNS](https://zerologdns.com) infra.

-This image also includes the [DB](http://download.geonames.org/export/dump/) containing the cities used for geo.

 # Some sample commands
 In this version, you have to add ".zldns" after each "domain", which was needed to work with the ZeroLogDNS infrastructure.